AndrewZalesky/lnm_nulls/README.md

 - **Statistical power** is the proportion of trials for which one or more nodes are deemed significant within the ground-truth lesion network map when *alpha>0*.
 - **Family-wise error rate (FWER)** is the proportion of trials for which one or more nodes are deemed significant anywhere in network when *alpha=0* (null condition).
-- **Strong FWER** is the proportion of trials for which one or more noodes are deemed signifciant outside the ground-truth lestion network map when *alpha>0*.
+- **Strong FWER** is the proportion of trials for which one or more nodes are deemed signifciant outside the ground-truth lestion network map when *alpha>0*.

 ## Matlab code